 With VNS, a device is implanted in the chest to give electrical stimulation to the vagus nerve.
 This nerve runs from the brain to beyond the stomach.
 Stimulation can prevent or decrease the frequency of seizures.
 Medication may still be needed.

 A ketogenic diet is a strict diet.
 It is high in fat and low in carbohydrates and proteins.
 It keeps the body’s chemical balance in a state of ketosis.
 Ketosis decreases the frequency of seizures.
-If you would like your child to start this diet, talk to the doctor.
-Since your child needs proper nutrients, you will need to work with a dietitian.
+Since children need proper nutrients, a dietitian will need to be involved.

 Other things to consider: